hasithdd/student-db/README.md

 # Student Management System (Console + JDBC) - Because Who Doesn't Love Typing in a Terminal?

-Oh joy, you're on Linux (Ubuntu 22), and apparently, Windows is too mainstream for you.
-Lucky you!
-This is a "Student Management System" built with the elegance of console I/O and JDBC.
-Because nothing says "modern development" like manually typing commands and hoping MySQL doesn't crash.
+I’m just a python dev who speeds things up with c++.
+I don’t use windows, so I never tested this crap on windows — god knows if it works there.
+On ubuntu it runs.

+This is a working java piece of shit.
+Make sure you use docker for safety, because java smells.
+I use docker to keep away any diseases from this language..
 (I use chatgpt for modify this readme file! god forgive me!)

 ## Tech Stack (Or Lack Thereof)
 - **Java 8+**: Because why use anything newer when you can cling to the past?